Coronavirus cases are spiking across the country and experts say Florida has the makings of the next epicenter

 Loosening precautions and restrictions means more people are gathering in larger groups, which has, in some cases, swiftly resulted in positive coronavirus tests.

 Pinal County, Arizona, Sheriff Mark Lamb announced Wednesday that he tested positive for Covid-19 and is self-quarantining for at least 14 days.
-He said he likely came into contact with an infected person at a campaign event he held Saturday.
+He likely encountered an infected person at a campaign event he held Saturday, he said.

 The county Public Health Department is working to track everyone he came into contact with, he said on Facebook.